polkadot-developers/polkadot-docs/develop/parachains/testing/pallet-testing.md

 ### Function Call Testing

-Call the pallet’s extrinsics or functions to simulate user interaction or internal logic.
-Use the `assert_ok!` macro to check for successful execution and `assert_err!` to verify that errors are handled properly.
+Call the pallet's extrinsics or functions to simulate user interaction or internal logic.
+Use the `assert_ok!` macro to check for successful execution and `assert_err!` to verify that errors are correctly handled.

 ```rust
 --8<-- 'code/develop/parachains/testing/pallet-testing/function-call-testing.rs'